Continued Ottawa Police Charter Ignorance and the Lack of Action

 court cannot make a finding of good faith where ignorance of the law has

-.[T]he police officer had no reasonable and probable grounds to believe
+been clearly demonstrated.[T]he police officer had no reasonable and probable grounds to believe

 that the Applicant had committed an offence; a breach of his charter